mvolkmann/blog/src/meteor.md

 - static-html - "define static page content in .html files"; alternative to Blaze
 - svelte:compiler - compiles `.svelte` files to JavaScript
 - svelte:blaze-integration - "render Blaze templates
-  inside your Svelte components and vice versa"
+  inside your Svelte components and vice versa";
+  useful when using the account-ui package in a Svelte app
 - tracker - "dependency tracker to allow reactive callbacks"
 - typescript - "compiler plugin that compiles TypeScript and ECMAScript in .ts and .tsx files"

 ### ESLint

-To use ESLint in a Meteor project that uses Svelte:
+The steps to install and configure the ESLint linting tool for use in a Meteor project are listed below.
+They assume using Svelte as the web framework.
+When this is not the case, the Svelte-specific parts can be omitted.

 - Enter `npm install eslint eslint-plugin-import eslint-plugin-svelte3`